 Have you ever written a diary?
 Have you ever asked "what for"?
 Why tell a life, and why not?
 Can every life story be told?
 How?
 All these questions bundle behind a more general one: why is the "self" such a hot topic in contemporary literature?
 How has literature reacted to this interest in subjectivity?
 In this course we will look into --and challenge-- a series of terms that tend to be confused: autobiography, autobiographical novel, memoir, diary, autofiction, correspondence.
 Are these distinctions helpful?
 What kind of "truth" do they look up to?
 Are all lives worth their telling?
 How has that changed with time?
 We will read contemporary authors that engage with these different genres.
 We will read about splendid and "minor" lives.
 We will study maniac authors that simply can't interrupt their production.
 (The instructor is one of these rare creatures!)
 We will delve into the main critical discussions of the field and use them to think of the different types of autobiographical works that will be covered in the program.
 Also, once a week (myself included) we will write a short reading diary entry as a hands-on "autobiographical" practice.

-Instructor(s): Pablo Ottonello Terms Offered: Winter
+Instructor(s): Pablo Ottonello Terms Offered: Course not offered in 24-25.

 Note(s): Taught in Spanish.